TEN-framework/ten_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 #### Uploading the Extension to the Local Registry

-First, create a temporary config.json file to set up the arpm local registry.
+First, create a temporary config.json file to set up the tman local registry.
 For example, the contents of /tmp/code/config.json are as follows:

 ```
 {
-  "registry": [
+  "registry": {
+    "default": {
-    "file:///tmp/code/repository"
+      "index": "file:///tmp/code/repository"
-  ]
     }
+  }
+}
 ```

-This sets the local directory /tmp/code/repository as the arpm local registry.
+This sets the local directory `/tmp/code/repository` as the tman local registry.

 Note

-* Be careful not to place it in \~/.arpm/config.json, as it will affect the subsequent download of dependencies from the central repository.
+* Be careful not to place it in \~/.tman/config.json, as it will affect the subsequent download of dependencies from the central repository.

 Then, in the first\_cxx\_extension directory, execute the following command to upload the extension to the local registry:

 ```
-$ arpm --config-file /tmp/code/config.json publish
+$ tman --config-file /tmp/code/config.json publish
 ```

 After the command completes, the uploaded extension can be found in the /tmp/code/repository/extension/first\_cxx\_extension/0.1.0 directory.